ericakfranz/rrssb/readme.txt

 = What sites are supported by RRSSB? =

-RRSSB supports Email, Facebook, Twitter, Linkdin, Reddit, Google+, Github, Youtube, Tumblr, Instagram and Pinterest.
+RRSSB supports Email, Facebook, Twitter, Linkdin, Reddit, Google+, Pocket, Github, Youtube, Tumblr, Instagram and Pinterest.

+= Where do the buttons show up? =

+Once you install the plugin, the RRSSB buttons will appear below all of you posts.
+You can also use the shortcode [rrssb] to place the buttons anywhere.

-= Who made Ridiculously Resonsive Social Sharing Buttons? =
+= Who made Ridiculously Responsive Social Sharing Buttons? =

 It's on github.
-Check it out here: https://github.com/kni-labs/rrssb
+Check it out [here](https://github.com/alan-reed/rrssb).

+The original RRSSB project was converted into a Wordpress Plugin by [Alan Reed](http://www.alanreed.org).

 = How do I customize the plugin? =

-There are no admin settings.
-To customize the plugin edit lines 67-77 in rrssb.php.
+Use the Admin Menu to decide which buttons to show and where.

+= Is there a shortcode? =

+Yes, use the shortcode [rrssb] to place the buttons anywhere!

+== Changelog ==

+= V2.0 - 04.06.2014 =
+* Update : We updated all functionality for wordpress 3.9.1.
+* NEW : Add a shortcode! - [rrssb]
+* NEW : Add an Admin Menu!
+* Bugfix : Fix the bug with RRSSB's JQuery file interfering with other JQuery files.
+= V2.1 - 04.06.2014 =
+* Update : Update all functionality for wordpress 4.0.1.
+* Update : Update with latest version of RRSSB (https://github.com/kni-labs/rrssb).
+* NEW :	Add option to show buttons at top or bottom of posts
+* Bugfix: Fix problem with some link urls boing incorrect.
+* Update : Change license.
+We are now GPL compliant.

 == Screenshots ==